Search and Ranking in CDI

 Wildcards

-The question mark (?) will match any one character.
-For example, it can be used to find Olsen or Olson by searching for Ols?n, but it will not find Olsson because there are two characters between the letters and the in that name.
+Question mark (?) – matches a only a single character.
+For example, it can be used to find Olsen or Olson by searching for Ols?n, but it will not find Olsson because there are two characters between the letters s and the n in that name.

-• A wildcard search does not necessarily return more results than the same search without the wildcard.
+A wildcard search does not necessarily return more results than the same search without the wildcard.
 This is because CDI’s multilingual search features (such as stemming/lemmatization, synonym mapping and spelling normalization) are not applied to wildcard searches.
 For example, a keyword search for archaeology may return more results than the wildcard search for archaeolog* because the former matches both archaeology and archeology using CDI's English spelling normalization feature, but the latter matches only archaeology and not archeology.
-This is especially the case for compound words (such as firefighter, jellyfish and sweatshop) because CDI would have applied its search features to each word separately within the compound word.

 Query Expansion (Based on Control Vocabulary)